Bob Clampett: Rivalry with Chuck Jones

-Chuck Jones, despite initially working alongside Clampett in their formative years, would become his most outspoken rival by the 1970s.
+Chuck Jones, despite initially working alongside Clampett in their formative years, would become his most outspoken detractor by the 1970s.
 Animation historian Milton Gray details the long and bitter rivalry between Clampett and Jones in his essay "Bob Clampett Remembered".
 Gray, a personal friend of Clampett, calls the controversy "a deliberate and vicious smear campaign by one of Bob's rivals in the cartoon business".
 He reveals that Jones was angry at Clampett for making numerous generalizations in his 1970 interview with Funnyworld that gave Clampett too much credit, including taking sole credit for not only Bugs and Daffy but also Jones's character Sniffles and Freleng's Yosemite Sam.
 He writes that Jones began making additional accusations against Clampett, such as that Clampett would "go around the studio at night, looking at other directors' storyboards for ideas he could steal for his own cartoons."

-Jones sent a letter to Tex Avery in 1975 (prior to the release of Bugs Bunny: Superstar) that jotted down numerous alleged false claims made by Clampett from a 1970 interview with Michael Barrier, and according to Gray, distributed copies to every fan he met—seemingly the genesis of the growing controversy.
-Gray asserts that Clampett was a "kind, generous man [who was] deeply hurt and saddened by Jones's accusations. […] I feel that Bob Clampett deserves tremendous respect and gratitude for the wonderful work that he left us."
+Jones sent a letter to Tex Avery in 1975 (a week before release of Bugs Bunny: Superstar) that jotted down numerous alleged false claims made by Clampett from a 1970 interview with Michael Barrier, and according to Gray, distributed copies to every fan he met—seemingly the genesis of the growing controversy.
+Gray asserts that Clampett was a "kind, generous man [who was] deeply hurt and saddened by Jones's accusations. [...]
+I feel that Bob Clampett deserves tremendous respect and gratitude for the wonderful work that he left us."
 Jones would later not include Clampett as one of Bugs' "fathers" in his 1979 compilation film The Bugs Bunny/Road Runner Movie, which was made to refute claims made in the documentary, though he did briefly mention working with Clampett in his 1989 autobiography Chuck Amuck: The Life and Times of An Animated Cartoonist and his 1998 interview for the American Television Archive.